cloudjordan/organization-formation/README.md

 The project showcases the following:

 - **AWS OrgFormation**: A third-party tool available on GitHub that enables Infrastructure as Code for AWS Organizations allowing automation of account creation and resource provisioning.
+For more details, check the official github repository for org-formation.

 In my example, I have a main admin account, production account and development account.
 The production and development accounts exist in their own organizational units within AWS Organizations.